BryanLa/get-collab-branch-status/README.md

 If you see the following output, you are running the script from the wrong directory.
 This script must be run from the local repo's parent directory:
    ```
-   Getting a fresh local copy of collab branch: collab-cafmigrate-wave2 ...
+   Getting a fresh local copy of collab branch: collab-govern ...
    ../get-collab-branch-status.sh: line 42: cd: cloud-adoption-framework-pr: No such file or directory
    ```